PartnershipOnAI/safelife/README.md

 - `prune-spawn`
 - `navigation`
 - `challenge`
-This allows one to create a new environment instances using e.g. `gym.make("safelife-append-still-v1")`.
+After registration, one can create new environment instances using e.g. `gym.make("safelife-append-still-v1")`.
+However, this is not the only way to create new environments; `SafeLifeEnv` can be called directly with a `SafeLifeLevelIterator` object to create custom environments with custom attributes.
+Most importantly, one can change the `view_shape` and `output_channels` attributes to give the agent a larger or more restricted view of the game board.
+See the class description for more information.

-In addition, there are a number of environment wrappers in the `safelife.env_wrappers` module which can be useful for training or logging.
-These include wrappers to incentivize agent movement, log episode statistics and/or training videos, and add a simple side effect impact penalty.
-See the wrapper descriptions for more details.
+In addition, there are a number of environment wrappers in the `safelife.env_wrappers` module which can be useful for training.
+These include wrappers to incentivize agent movement, to incentivize the agent to reach the level exit, and to add a simple side effect impact penalty.
+The `safelife.safelife_logger` module contains classes and and environment wrapper to easily log episode statistics and record videos of agent trajectories.
+Finally, the `training.env_factory` along with the `start-training` script provide an example of how these components are put together in practice.

 ## Level editing